-The present study extended the measurement of the same genes to samples from cases with CML, with active disease or in remission, and to normal BM samples.
-The 17 genes discriminatory between AML and ALL revealed no significant differences between CML and samples.
-However, normal significant differences in expression were exhibited between AML and the remaining groups (CML and normal BM).
-This was shown by using Whitney rank.
-Mann test. unsupervised clustering.
+The present study extended the measurement of the same genes to samples from cases with CML, with active disease or in remission, and to BMsamples.
+The normal 17 discriminatory between AML and ALL revealed no significant differences between CML and normal samples.
+However, significant differences in expression were exhibited between AML and the remaining groups (CML and normal BM).
+This was shown by using Mann Whitney test. rank. unsupervised clustering.
 The differences suggest specificity of the microarray gene signatures for the diagnostic distinctions wherein they were initially identified and their use outside of such a context may be uninformative.
 Therefore, the use of panels of microarray-identified genes should be carefully selected for different diagnostic scenarios.